elisabethzinck/Fairness-oriented-interpretability-of-predictive-algorithms/README.md

 ## biasbalancer

 ### Documentation
-The documentation of biasbalancer is found in *link here*.
+The documentation of biasbalancer is found [here](https://elisabethzinck.github.io/Fairness-oriented-interpretability-of-predictive-algorithms/html/index.html).

 #### Updating documentation
 If you make any changes to the bias balances module, please update the documentation.
 A setup from scratch can be made by running the following from the command line